I’ve been waiting for this for a long time.

 Click submit and you are good to go.

 Differences between Paypal and Stripe

-The main difference is with Paypal, your money is kept at Paypal until you want to withdraw it to you bank account in Malaysia.
+Paypal though keeps your money until you withdraw it to your bank account in Malaysia.

 Useful in case you need to refund someone if you have money back guarantee of some sort.

 With Paypal you have the option to leave your money in Paypal until the exchange rate is more favorable.

 I also like to keep some money in Paypal for online purchases like web hosting etc. which is usually in US dollars to avoid double transaction and exchange fees twice from USD to MYR and back to USD.

 So there are still some advantage to using Paypal.